-Scarlet scoffs, “And what deal might that be?”
+Scarlett scoffs, “And what deal might that be?”

-“I was expecting something along the lines of ‘Hi Luke.
-I really wish that I had asked you to come back to NYC with me so we could finally go on that second date.’
+“I was expecting something along the lines of ‘Hi Lincoln.
+I really wish that I had asked you to come back to NYC with me, so we could finally go on that second date.’
 I’ll forgive you, but you have to give me a date and time for us to have dinner in town.”

 “No need to investigate.
 It’s a classic move on her part.”